Enrollment requires approval of course and program directors.

 IP-700.
 Caring for the Community: Focus on Food.

-Food, caring for the undeserved, nutrition instruction and food insecurity all intersect in this interprofessional class.
-Through in-class seminars, group activities, service-learning at the CARES Student-run Free clinic and community screenings, as well as hands on cooking instruction, students will increase their knowledge and capacity to address food insecurity in the undeserved population of our community.
-Students enrolled in this course receive preference for volunteering at CARES Medical clinic in Mt Pleasant and all CARES related events.
+Food, caring for the underserved, nutrition instruction and food insecurity all intersect in this interprofessional class.
+Through in-class seminars, group activities, service-learning at the CARES Student-run Free Clinic and community screenings, as well as hands on cooking instruction, students will increase their knowledge and capacity to address food insecurity in the underserved population of our community.
+Students enrolled in this course receive preference for volunteering at CARES clinic in Mt Pleasant and all CARES related events.
+Prerequisites: Enrolled in graduate level or professional school.
 2 s.h.
-Fall

 IP-701.
 Health Care and the Humanities.